Dans-labs/dariah/docs/Functionality/Business.md

         maybe triggered from one tab, without other tabs being aware of that.

-        In such cases, it would be desirable to send push notifications to all browsers that have that document open so that the user can refresh the page.
+        In such cases, it would be desirable to send push notifications to all browsers that have that record open so that the user can refresh the page.

         I know it can be done (
         [socket]({{socket}})